Richard Spencer's appearance draws ire of Texas A&M officials, students

 A hate supreme

-Until Monday night Wiginton had only known Spencer through online circles.
+Until Monday night, Wiginton had only known Spencer through online circles.
 But the College Station resident wanted to bring to campus the president of the National Policy Institute, an alt-right group known for espousing views of white supremacy, because he wanted to spread the message that white people face marginalization.

 "Why would I want to see America become less white?"
 Wiginton said.
-"Why would I want to be isplaced and marginalized?"
+"Why would I want to be displaced and marginalized?"

-A recent Spencer speech in Washington has drawn major criticism for its hate-filled rhetoric that prompted attendees to give Nazi salutes in Trump's honor.
+A recent Spencer speech in Washington drew major criticism for its hate-filled rhetoric that prompted attendees to give Nazi salutes in Trump's honor.

-According the Southern Poverty Law Center, an advocacy group that tracks white supremacists, Wiginton once remarked he wanted to "prevent the populations of 'white nations' from becoming what he has termed 'a homogenous muddle of sludge.'"
+According to the Southern Poverty Law Center, an advocacy group that tracks white supremacists, Wiginton once remarked he wanted to "prevent the populations of 'white nations' from becoming what he has termed 'a homogenous muddle of sludge.'"
 In his CNN interview, Wiginton said he was misquoted, but that the larger point still holds true.

 "It's not just pigment," he said.
 "It's people's behavior, people's IQ, people evolve over different time and places."